 Globalization of the world’s economy has clearly created both major advances and ongoing challenges including in the pharmaceutical industry.
 Naming of pharmaceuticals might seem to be an uninteresting topic to those outside of the pharmaceutical industry.
 In fact, as I learned many years ago as a volunteer member of the US Pharmacopeia (USP) Nomenclature Committee, nomenclature presents an ongoing, major, unanswered challenge.
-This is clearly true for biosimilars; as discussed in both the Editorial by our Deputy Editor-in-Chief, Dr Robin Thorpe and in Michael Sarshad et al. Review Article to which Dr Thorpe was responding.
+This is clearly true for biosimilars; as discussed in both the Editorial by our Deputy Editor-in-Chief, Dr Robin Thorpe, and the Review Article by Michael Sarshad et al. to which Dr Thorpe was responding.
 It is unclear what, when, or whether truly global solution(s) will be found for these (or any of the many other) globalization challenges we face.

 Finally, I and the GaBI staff want to wish our readers, contributors, advisors and editors a happy, productive and healthier New Year.